csa21-549/AnimalAdoptionProtocol/Data Transformations and Quality Criteria/DataTransformationsAndQualityCriteria.md

 - No data should be submitted in proprietary format.
 - A .md file will be created that details the ingest and cleaning process.
 This .md file will be stored with the dataset and provided to end-users
 ## **Data Values**
-- A [data dictionary](Alsbury_DataDictionary_v.2.xlsx) has been created that defines what each variable means.
-The data will be normalized to utilize these variable names for uniformity among data sets and to allow easy data integration.
+- A [data dictionary](Alsbury_DataDictionary_v.2.xlsx) has been created that defines each variable.
+The data will be normalized to utilize these variable names for uniformity among datasets and to allow easy data integration.
 - The data dictionary also details the measurement units and allowed data values for each variable.
 - The data dictionary will be provided to each data curator who plans to deposit data into the repository.
 - A [data file template](Data_File_Template.xlsx) illustrating a sample dataset framework will be provided to data curators to help them submit tidy datasets.
 This is just a suggested format and can be customized using variables from the data dictionary.